 Daybreak has ongoing capital commitments to develop certain leases pursuant to their underlying terms.
 Failure to meet such ongoing commitments may result in the loss of the right to participate in future drilling on certain leases or the loss of the lease itself.
 These ongoing capital commitments will cause us to seek additional forms of financing through various methods, including issuing debt securities, equity securities, bank debt, or combinations of these instruments which could result in dilution to existing security holders and increased debt and leverage.
 The current uncertainty in the credit and capital markets as well as the instability and volatility in crude oil prices since June of 2014, has restricted our ability to obtain needed capital.
-The 2019 novel coronavirus ("COVID-19") that spread to countries throughout the world including the United States had a substantial negative impact on the demand for crude oil and is largely responsible for the decline in crude oil prices.
+The 2019 novel coronavirus ("COVID-19") and its subsequent variants that spread to countries throughout the world including the United States continue to have an uncertain negative impact on the financial and energy markets.
 No assurance can be given that we will be able to obtain funding under any loan commitments or any additional financing on favorable terms, if at all.
 Sales of interests in our assets may be another source of cash flow available to us.

-The Company's financial statements for the six months ended August 31, 2022 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
-We have incurred net losses since entering the crude oil exploration industry in 2005, and as of the six months ended August 31, 2022, we have an accumulated deficit of \$30.95 million and a working capital deficit of \$1.6 million which raises substantial doubt about our ability to continue as a going concern.
+The Company's financial statements for the nine months ended November 30, 2022 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
+We have incurred net losses since entering the crude oil exploration industry in 2005, and as of the nine months ended November 30, 2022, we have an accumulated deficit of \$1.2 million and a working capital deficit of \$1.85 million which raises substantial doubt about our ability to continue as a going concern.